whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-21-Cate-Chloe-VIP-Jewelry-Subscription-Box-October-2016-Review-Coupon.md

 <br>

 This 3 piece layered necklace is 18k gold plated with a Turquoise circle, gold bar, and Wishbone pendant.
-I love the combo and it just works.
+I love the combo, it's so boho chic.

 <br>